Further additions to the Node.js/socket.io chat app

 });

-On the backend, I have only added one function which is only a few lines long.
-It makes sure that the true and false values are re-emmited using the isTyping function, and it also makes sure that there is a valid user online.
-Without that first if statement this function would be executed for people who have not yet entered a username but are online - think about that as a safety net:
+On the backend, I added a single short function.
+It re-emits the true and false values via the isTyping event and checks that a valid user is online.
+Without that first if statement, the function would fire for people who haven’t entered a username yet but are connected.
+Think of it as a safety net:

 socket.on('typing', function (data) {